Frequently Asked Questions

 I have over two years of law enforcement experience outside of California.
 Do I meet the minimum qualifications of two years of experience as a peace officer for the Agent exam?

-To qualify for the agent exam under the law enforcement experience qualification, you must have at least two years of sworn peace officer experience with a California law enforcement agency.
-Please review the other minimum qualifications as you may be eligible under the education requirements.
+To qualify for the agent exam under the law enforcement experience qualification, you must have at least two years of sworn peace officer experience (as defined in the California Penal Code Section 830 et. seq. or equivalent Federal or out-of-State law enforcement) performing patrol or investigative work.

 How are field assignments determined?